CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: Abstract

 \section{Abstract}

-In recent years, wheeled bipedal robots have gained increasing attention due to their advantages in mobility, such as high-speed locomotion on flat terrain.
-However, their performance on complex environments (e.g., staircases) remains inferior to that of traditional legged robots.
-To overcome this limitation, we propose a general contact-triggered blind climbing (CTBC) framework for wheeled bipedal robots.
-Upon detecting wheel-obstacle contact, the robot triggers a leg-lifting motion to overcome the obstacle.
-By leveraging a strongly-guided feedforward trajectory, our method enables the robot to rapidly acquire agile leg-lifting skills, significantly enhancing its capability to traverse unstructured terrains.
-The approach has been experimentally validated and successfully deployed on LimX Dynamics' wheeled bipedal robot, Tron1.
-Real-world tests demonstrate that Tron1 can reliably climb obstacles well beyond its wheel radius using only proprioceptive feedback.
+In recent years, wheeled bipedal robots have garnered significant attention due to their exceptional mobility on flat terrain.
+However, while stair climbing has been achieved in prior studies, these existing methods often suffer from a severe lack of versatility, making them difficult to adapt to varying hardware specifications or diverse complex terrains.
+To overcome these limitations, we propose a generalized Contact-Triggered Blind Climbing (CTBC) framework.
+Upon detecting wheel-obstacle contact, the framework triggers a leg-lifting motion integrated with a strongly-guided feedforward trajectory.
+This allows the robot to rapidly acquire agile climbing skills, significantly enhancing its capability to traverse unstructured environments.
+Distinct from previous approaches, CTBC demonstrates superior robustness and adaptability, having been validated across multiple wheeled bipedal platforms with different wheel radii and tire materials.
+Real-world experiments demonstrate that, relying solely on proprioceptive feedback, the proposed framework enables robots to achieve reliable and continuous climbing over obstacles well beyond their wheel radius.
 Project page: \url{https://ctbc-for-wheeled-bipedal-robots.github.io/}

-\section{INTRODUCTION}
+\section{Introduction}

-Traditional legged robots have demonstrated remarkable agility and adaptability on complex terrain, yet their locomotion efficiency and speed remain comparatively low~\cite{ref1}, making it difficult to satisfy the demands of rapid mobility.
+\IEEEPARstart{T}{raditional} legged robots have demonstrated remarkable agility and adaptability on complex terrain, yet their locomotion efficiency and speed remain comparatively low~\cite{ref1}, making it difficult to satisfy the demands of rapid mobility.
 Wheeled-legged robots, benefiting from their high energy efficiency over long distances and superior travel speed~\cite{ref2}, have been extensively studied and deployed across various domains.
 Nevertheless, when confronted with challenging environments such as staircases or uneven surfaces, the inherent limitations of wheeled robots become evident, as they lack the flexibility required to surmount obstacles effectively.

 For wheeled-legged robots, tire dimensions exert a decisive influence on the feasibility of stair-climbing.
-Larger wheels confer a clear advantage; for instance, Simon Chamorro et al.\cite{ref3} demonstrated that the Ascento robot can ascend 15 cm stairs with wheels of 25 cm radius.
-In contrast, the wheels on our Tron1 wheeled-biped robot have a radius of only 12.7 cm, substantially increasing the difficulty of stair traversal—especially when tackling taller steps.
+Larger wheels confer a clear advantage; for instance, Simon Chamorro et al.~\cite{ref3} demonstrated that the Ascento robot can ascend a 15 cm stair with wheels of 25 cm radius, but only with deflated tires and limited to climbing a single step.